dadrian14/arp-rice-data/README.md

 an initial 16 s rest period followed by 19 epochs of 16 s of right-hand tapping alternating with 16 s of rest.
 The data were acquired with the body coil.

-Each file consists an array of either real- or the imaginary-valued data.
-The number in the file name corresponds to the axial slice order
+Each file consists an array of either real- or the imaginary-valued data, where the number in the file name corresponds to the axial slice (ordered from superior to inferior).
+Each of the seven slices has a thickness of 2.5 mm.
+Thus, each file consists of a temporal sequence of 624 slices of dimension 128 x 128 with a 24.0 cm FOV.